 The Ritz-Carlton changed the face of the Naples resort scene when it came to town in 1985.
 Now there are actually two Ritz-Carltons in Naples, the only town that can make that claim.
-The Ritz-Carlton Golf Resort shares amenities with the original beach property, meaning guests can take advantage of 27 holes of elite golf and a well-reputed golf school.
+The Ritz-Carlton Golf Resort shares amenities with the original beach property, meaning guests can take advantage of 36 holes of elite golf and a new water park.
 The list of amenities ranges long and wins the resort all the kudos and awards the industry affords.
 An estuary boardwalk leads to its gorgeous white-sand beach.
 Its spa is extraordinary, with its own juice bar/healthy cafe.
 Service, fine dining, outstanding family programming, the highest quality room appointments and amenities and a feel of privilege put the "ritzy" in the experience.

 Rising along bay waters in the north Bonita Springs area, it offers full-service golf, spa and recreational amenities in a beautifully appointed and landscaped package.
 Guests take a quick ferry ride to reach the beach on a private island.
 There's plenty of water to play in besides the sea, however, as the resort boasts a number of lovely pools including one with a corkscrew slide and another with a lazy river.
 Its many restaurants and bars provide a wide array of food and beverage options.
 Families especially like the pool bar, the kids club, the s'more fire pits, the climbing wall and a number of water sports rentals and tours.

-Edgewater recently underwent a rebranding and face-lift that upgraded its suites with top of the line stainless steel kitchen appliances, glass mosaics and a soothing color palate that mimics their views of sea and sand.
+Suites with top of the line stainless steel kitchen appliances, glass mosaics and a soothing color palate mimic their views of sea and sand.
 Naples' only all-suites resort, its 125 units contain full refrigerators, microwaves and dining ware in their kitchenettes.
 The renovation also brings quartz countertops, state-of-the-art refrigerators and other modern touches.
-The small details make the difference here: a complementary electric trolley to Fifth Avenue South, a 2 p.m. cookies-and-milk buffet, ensuite bathrobes and a beachside s'more fire pit.
+The small details make the difference here: a complimentary electric trolley to Fifth Avenue South, a 2 p.m. cookies-and-milk buffet, ensuite bathrobes and a beachside s'more fire pit.
 Date palms flank the pretty boutique hotel's lap and family pools.
 Coast restaurant serves fresh, new American cuisine in the suave lobby, poolside and beachside.

-In the thick of all the hip action downtown on Fifth Avenue South, Inn on Fifth provides an attractive alternative for nightlifers and metro-types.
-Located next to the Sugden Community Theatre and in the midst of bars, restaurants and shops, it keeps its guests blissfully sequestered in luxurious, sound-proofed accommodations decorated in chic contemporary style.
-Late 2012, the fashionable inn took another step up with the addition of a concierge-level, all-suite component across the street from the original hotel.
-A rooftop pool in the inn and hot tub in the all-suite club create quiet retreats.
+In the thick of all the hip action downtown on Fifth Avenue South, Inn on Fifth proves an attractive alternative for nightlifers and metro-types.
+Located next to the Sugden Community Theatre and in the midst of bars, restaurants and shops, it keeps its guests blissfully sequestered in luxurious, sound-proofed accommodations decorated in a chic contemporary style.
+Lining both sides of the street, the original facade feels boutique, while a concierge-level, all-suite component creates a different experience.
+A newly upgraded rooftop pool deck with a bar in the inn and hot tub in the all-suite club create quiet retreats.
 Two on-site restaurants reflect the upscale level of accommodations.
 Plus there's an intimate spa in the original hotel.

 Naples's newest resort, swank and boating-oriented,opened in 2008.
 By combining private yacht and recreation club settings with an Italian-motif boutique property, Naples Bay Resort can offer guests incredible amenities that include boat docking (also rentals) and a playtime complex.
 Said complex, a short walk away from the main resort, contains a lush lazy river and four pools - lap, zero-entry for family, waterfall and adults-only - plus an intimate spa, high-tech fitness center and friendly pool bar and grill.
 The yacht club is part of the main hotel and includes a handsome, private waterside lounge that is open to guests for buffet breakfast.
-Harbor-side, Mereday's Fine Dining manages to reinvent Naples cuisine.
+Harbor-side, Nosh will open this season for fine dining.
 Plushly appointed accommodations range from hotel rooms to one- and two-bedroom suites to cottages.
 A free shuttle makes the short distance to the recreation club and also drives (stocked with beach towels and bottled water) to the beach.